What are Human Risks in Cyber Security Management?

 To make models work, economists have needed to assume that human behavior is both rational and predictable.
 That theory still underpins much of how we view errors, slips, mistakes and choices in the workplace when it comes to cyber safety.
 But is it the only way to view human behavior when it comes to cyber risk?

-Human cyber risk can be seen as losses in a business which occur through the human factor decisions and non-decisions of everyday employees.
+Human cyber risk can be seen as losses in a business that occur through the human factor decisions and non-decisions of everyday employees.

 As the cybersecurity landscape for businesses evolves, managing human behavior is a key challenge.
-Being able to understand and manage the risks posed by employees and their behaviors requires a holistic, integrated view across knowledge and cognitive areas, behavioural science, psychology, and organisational culture.
+Being able to understand and manage the risks posed by employees and their behaviors requires a holistic, integrated view across knowledge and cognitive areas, behavioral science, psychology, and organizational culture.

-One key area to investigate is choice architecture and decision psychology, what influences employees and how we as organizations can measure these aspects deliver more impactful cyber awareness programs.
+One key area to investigate is choice architecture and decision psychology, what influences employees, and how we as organizations can measure these aspects to deliver more impactful cyber awareness programs.

 In the realm of cybersecurity, unraveling the motivations behind a user's decision—be it clicking on a suspicious link, bypassing security protocols, or any malicious intent—is far from straightforward.
 It requires us to dig deeper than surface-level actions to understand the underlying systems and structures.
 Systems thinking provides us with a strategic perspective to see how individual decisions are influenced by larger networks, environments, and interdependencies.